What is ngrok and what is it used for?

 - To provide a procedure of setting up and using ngrok in a windows computer to access both web and database applications.

-- To identify reasons why ngrok may not be working in your machine.
+- To identify the reasons why ngrok may not be working in your machine.

 Ngrok usage use cases

 There are many reasons why you may want to access your local computer over the internet.
-The following are example of cases of ngrok usage.
+The following are examples of cases of ngrok usage.

 However, note that the number of users who can access your local machine will depend on the processing power and memory of your computer as well as the ngrok plan you are using.

 2. Testing a web application from different clients